unkeep/gomock/README.md

 }
 ```

-And function you would like to test that depends on this interface
+And function you would like to test that depends on this interface:

 ```golang
 func IncrementValue(key string, st Storage) (int, error) {